Cost of LivingUpdated May 2026

 Share:XFLRWE

-Ask any longtime Minneapolis resident about cost of living costs and they'll tell you: this is a market where cash offers and off-peak scheduling still unlock real discounts.
-The numbers back it up — cost of living here is more affordable than average, coming in about 7% below the national figure.
+Ask any longtime Minneapolis resident about cost of living and they'll tell you: this is a market where cash offers and off-peak scheduling still unlock real discounts.
+The numbers back it up — cost of living here lands right near the national average — within a few percentage points of what most Americans pay.
 What the numbers don't show is the local texture: lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Typical Cost Range in Minneapolis